“Miles from any neighbours, a gorgeous hilltop residence with private pool overlooking Hvar’s south coast (sleeps 8-10, self-catering)”

 From the Airport

-Alternatively, from Split take the airport bus or drive to Split city centre (approximately 40 minutes), then catch a boat from the port to the island of Hvar.
+From Split, take the airport bus or drive to Split city centre (approximately 40 minutes), then catch a boat from the port to the island of Hvar.

 From Split, Jadrolinija operates regular ferries (7 daily in summer, journey time 2 hrs) to Stari Grad, Hvar’s chief port.
 From Stari Grad, it’s a 9km drive to Jelsa.
 In high season there are also near-daily connections to Stari Grad from Pescara and Ancona in Italy.
 Upon request, a pick-up from the port in Stari Grad can be arranged.